riteshpen/ChatGPT_Reviews/README.md

-# Data Analysis for ChatGPT Reviews
+# Regression Project - ChatGPT Reviews

 ## General Information
 We are given a dataset from [kaggle](https://www.kaggle.com/datasets/bhavikjikadara/chatgpt-user-feedback) containing daily-updated user reviews and ratings for ChatGPT app in the past two years.